Roth IRA Conversions – Not Always an Easy Decision

 Is converting to a Roth IRA always a good idea?

-Unfortunately, it seems when you’re dealing with tax law that there are very few blanket rules that apply to everyone and every situation!
+Unfortunately, it seems when you’re dealing with the tax law that there are very few blanket rules that apply to everyone and every situation!
 Sure enough, Roth IRA conversions are another area where it’s not always appropriate for everyone.
 When would it have been better NOT to convert?
 Here are a few situations where that may apply:

-- If you have to use money out of the IRA to pay the tax, it may be better to not convert.
+- If you have to use money from the IRA to pay the tax, it may be better to not convert.
 In my opinion, you should only convert if you can pay the tax due with other money you have saved.
 In other words, if you have to take money out of the IRA in order to pay the tax to convert it, you’ve lost the benefit of the conversion!
 You’ll have less money left in the IRA and would have been better off leaving it as a Traditional IRA to maximize the compounding.

 - If your tax rate is lower in retirement, you would have been better off waiting to pay the tax.

 - If the conversion will push you into a higher tax bracket, it might not be the best thing to do!
 Be sure to consider, too, not just your marginal tax rate, but also the impact of the increased income on other deductions and tax credits!
-(Sneak preview: an upcoming post will discuss this very point with more detail!
-Be sure to check it out!)

 - If you plan on leaving the IRA to a charity, don’t convert it!
 The charity doesn’t pay income tax, so there is no benefit for you or them if you do a conversion.